-If the user e.g. wants to open a Landsat 8 image in the Monteverdi application, the desired image can be dragged directly from the search results to the Monteverdi service 'Input data' field, as seen in the image here:
+If the user e.g. wants to open a Landsat 8 image in the Monteverdi application, the desired image can be dragged directly from the search results to the Monteverdi service 'Input data' field.

 A while after launching the service, the 'Go to GUI' icon appears in the job description.
 By clicking the icon, and accepting the login screen, the user can reach the Monteverdi application.